 Are these countries safe?

-We travel the length of the world, through Argentina, Chile, Bolivia, Peru, Ecuador, Colombia, Panama, Costa Rica, Nicaragua, Honduras, Guatemala, Mexico, USA, Canada and Alaska.
+We travel in Chile and Argentina.
 We advise you to check with your own government about the safety and security of these places.
-As of July 2016, and according to British FCO advice at that time, none of the route runs through areas that have travel warnings in place, although some of the countries do have some regions that are advised against travel.
-We do not go to any of these regions.
+As of November 2017, and according to British FCO advice at that time, none of the route runs through areas that have travel warnings in place, and the countries do not have travel warnings in place.

 What will the weather be like?